danitbenoz/GalleryPictures/README.md

 # Image Gallery Project

 ## Description
 This project is an image gallery application built with [React](https://reactjs.org/).
 It features an infinite scrolling gallery, dynamically loading images as the user scrolls.
-The project demonstrates the use of React hooks, axios for fetching data, and the IntersectionObserver API for efficient, on-demand loading of images.

 ## Features
 - Infinite scrolling to continuously load new images